hhvm/hhvm.com/index.md

     <div class="blockContent">
       <h3>The JIT Compiler</h3>
       <p>
-        Rather than directly interpret or <a href="https://en.wikipedia.org/wiki/HipHop_for_PHP#History_Before_HHVM">compile PHP code directly to C++</a>, HHVM compiles Hack and PHP into an intermediate bytecode.
+        Rather than directly interpret or <a href="https://en.wikipedia.org/wiki/HipHop_for_PHP#History_Before_HHVM">compile source code directly to C++</a>, HHVM compiles Hack into an intermediate bytecode.
 This bytecode is then translated into <a href="https://en.wikipedia.org/wiki/X64">x64</a> machine code dynamically at runtime by a just-in-time (<a href="https://en.wikipedia.org/wiki/Just-in-time_compilation">JIT</a>) compiler.
-This compilation process allows for all sorts of optimizations that cannot be made in a statically compiled binary, thus enabling higher performance of your Hack and PHP programs.
+This compilation process allows for all sorts of optimizations that cannot be made in a statically compiled binary, thus enabling higher performance of your Hack programs.
       </p>
     </div>
   </div>